RhoSpatial/Cloudiness-of-Sahara-with-MODIS-and-VIIRS/README.md

 ![No  of _valid days_ MODIS Terra (Sahara)](https://github.com/user-attachments/assets/d37d4321-feb7-4a13-9854-895edc262fc2)

-Year 2001 is standing out with the lowest cloudiness; also the least imagery was used for analytics, surprisingly mayority of missing "dates" is in june when cloudinest is second lowest; meaning that missing dates would lower average cloudiness of year 2001.
+Year 2001 is standing out with the lowest cloudiness; also the least imagery was used for analytics, surprisingly mayority of missing "dates" is in june when cloudinest is second lowest; meaning that with missing dates average cloudiness of year 2001 would be even lower.

 ![Low_pass cloudiness (AVG vs  2001) MODIS TERRA Sahara](https://github.com/user-attachments/assets/8fc33e6a-4fcd-493e-9b57-b25e90be5f70)

 In this work data only from `cloud state`(C-flag) from `1000m state_1km` band where not used in analytics; it was used as first rule of area restriction to retrive cloud area.
-Observations show that days with low cloudiness and and relative high area from `cloud state` are foggy .
-So fogginess can also be analysed.For me MODIS is the most important instrument for earth observation, due to daily almost global cover, relatively high spatial resolution and legacy of years.
+Observations show that days with low cloudiness and and relative high area derived from `cloud state` have significant fogginess, which can also be analysed.
+To monitor large areas and have many years of analytic compatible, MODIS is the most important instrument for earth observation, due to daily almost global cover, relatively high spatial resolution and legacy of years.